minprog/platforms/basics/5 terminal/index.md

 ### Opening a separate Terminal window - Windows
 Sometimes, you may want to use a separate window instead.
 For example, if you have a second monitor and want to make more space for your code.
 On a Windows device, you can open a Terminal window by pressing the Windows Key + R, and then entering 'ubuntu' in the window that appears.
 After a small wait, a Terminal window should pop up!

-> TODO: insert a screenshot when I have access to a Windows machine.

 ## Using `cd` to get to the right spot
 When working in a Terminal, you're always working within a certain folder on your device.
 All the commands you run will run relative to that folder.
 The selected folder in a Terminal window is called the 'present working directory'.
 To find out what folder you have selected, simply type the shorthand for that: `pwd`, and press enter.